Aqua-Vision/MgKex/README.md

 instead of importing from Windows 8/8.1/10 DLLs, it imports to VxKex DLLs instead.
 These VxKex DLLs contain implementations of Windows API functions which were introduced in newer versions of Windows.

+**Q: How do I compile MgKex?**

+**A:** You need to install Visual Studio 2010 first, as it is the only version that is compatible with this software.
+After this, you need to compile both the x86 and x64 binaries of the software (beginning with x86).
+MgKex requires some x86 binaries produced by compiling the software in x86 first, before it can be used in x64.

+The program "\01-Development Utilities\vautogen\vautogen.exe" will increment the version information globally by 1 each time it is executed.